yunhygkim/dcshell/README.md

 	**NOTE**: Before run the the code, you need to segment a model if you want try to get disjoint convex objects from the model.

 	The program takes one or more OBJ files.
 You can try some examples under the "models" folder.

-If you want to create figures and tables our paper contains, please see the [wiki page](https://github.com/yunhkim/dcshell/wiki).
+* To create figures, tables, and plots  our paper contains, please consult the details in the the [wiki page](https://github.com/yunhkim/dcshell/wiki).

 ## Usage